OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 * **Trial** - Shows users how to get started with a trial version of your add-in.
 	* [Trial specification](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/FirstRun_TrialVersion.md)
 	* [Trial code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/trial-placemat).
 * **Trial feature** - Advises users that the feature they are trying to use is not available in the trial version of the add-in.
-If your add-in is free but it includes a feature that requires a subscription, consider using this pattern.
+Alternatively, if your add-in is free but it includes a feature that requires a subscription, consider using this pattern.
 You might also use this pattern to provide a downgraded experience after a trial has ended.
 	* [Trial feature code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/trial-placemat-feature).

-> Important: If you decide to manage your own trial, make sure to include the **Additional purchase may be required** tag in the testing notes in the seller dashboard.
+> Important: If you decide to manage your own trial, and not use the Office Store to manage the trial, make sure to include the **Additional purchase may be required** tag in the testing notes in the seller dashboard.

 Consider whether showing users the first-run experience once or many times is important to your scenario.
-For example, if users use your add-in periodically, they might forget how to use it, and it might be helpful to see the first-run experience more than once. <!-- This might be a point that we add to the best practices, since this article is focused specifically on the templates. -->
+For example, if users use your add-in periodically, they might forget how to use it, and it might be helpful to see the first-run experience more than once.

  <table>
  <tr><th>Steps to Start</th><th>Value</th><th>Video</th></tr>